Quadrant

 Example 1: Write the coordinates of points A and B given in the graph and identify the quadrant in which each of them lies.

 Solution: Distance of A from y-axis = OP = 3 units on its left.
 Therefore, Abscissa = -3.
 Distance of A from x-axis = AP = 4 units above it.
 Therefore, Ordinate = 4.
-Similarly, Distance of B from y-axis = OM = 4 units on its right.
+Similarly, the distance of B from y-axis = OM = 4 units on its right.
 Therefore, Abscissa = 4.
 Distance of B from x-axis = BM = 3 units below it.
 Therefore, Ordinate = -3.
 The answer to the above problem can be recorded in a tabular form.

 Point Coordinates Quadrant A (-3, 4) II B (4, -3) IV -